 The Rocky series had one of the longest cases of Sequelitis ever.
 The series started out gritty and realistic, but gradually became more over-the-top to the point where the first movie won an Oscar for best picture and the fifth, after a drawn-out decline, is generally regarded as terrible.
 After a 16-year Sequel Gap, a sixth entry was made, and successfully took the series back to its roots, as well as providing closure to Rocky's career.

-Parodied by a sight gag in Airplane II: The Sequel, where you can see a movie poster showing a 90 year old man in boxing trunks and gloves, with the caption "Rocky XXXVIII".
+Parodied by a sight gag in Airplane II: The Sequel, where you can see a movie poster showing a 90-year old man in boxing trunks and gloves, with the caption "Rocky XXXVIII".
+Also parodied in Spaceballs (where the whole Trope is poked fun at), where a newscaster claims the film critic will be critiquing "Rocky Five...
+Thousand."

 Friday was a great comedy with good performances from Ice Cube as Craig and Chris Tucker as Smokey, the latter of whom is widely thought to be the funniest part of the film.
 A sequel, Next Friday, was released in 2000 and is generally considered inferior - mainly due to the lack of Smokey (Tucker had chosen to do Rush Hour instead and had become a born-again Christian after making Money Talks), who was replaced by Mike Epps as Day-Day - but the movie still has its defenders.
 2002's Friday After Next, however, has been almost universally panned.

 Averted by the Evil Dead movies, which stayed great.
-There's an arguable case that they even got better as they went.
+There's a case that they even got better as they went.
 Though if you pay attention at the beginning of the second movie, one notices several elements were rehashed in the exposition.

 Just ask Highlander fans about the sequels, and you'll be told, "There should have been only one!"